oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 ### About Multitenant Database Lifecycle Management

-Oracle Enterprise Manager Database Lifecycle Management (DBLM) Pack  comes with out-of-box Deployment Procedures to provision, clone, and patch various configurations of the Oracle Database.
+Oracle Enterprise Manager's Database Lifecycle Management (DBLM) Pack  comes with out-of-box Deployment Procedures to provision, clone, and patch various configurations of the Oracle Database.
 The Management Pack offers new capabilities that simplify support for the entire lifecycle of pluggable databases, including migration, plugging and unplugging.
 The Management Pack features include pluggable database (PDB) provisioning and management from the self-service portal, PDB patching and upgrades, and PDB relocation to new platforms.

 Cloud Management Pack (CMP) that resides on top of DBLM, provides  lifecycle management of PDBs in Database Private Cloud.
 This enables the Self Service Users to Provision, Plug-Unplug , Clone and Migrate PDBs in the Private Cloud.